jdevfullstack-tutorials/github-for-non-code-writers/README.md

 a web page or an ebook.

-And then we have the full option to simply use, say, word processors online to ease writing.
+And then we have the full option to simply use, say, online word processors.
 But you want to avoid specific platforms, because once you have utilized it, you are confined to that.
-No matter what, once you open a certain document in another platform or word processor, there will be unexpected changes.
+No matter what, once you open a certain document using a different platform or word processor, there will be unexpected changes.
 But a plaintext document can be opened on any other machine that you want to use.